FAQs

 How much does it cost patients to join Patient Options?

-Zero !
-We do not want to "sell" anything to the patients nor do we want our Providers to, as we believe it takes away from the Doctor-Patient relationship.
+Zero!
+We do not "sell" anything to the patients nor do we want our Providers to, as we believe it takes away from the Doctor-Patient relationship.
 We think it is important that providers nurture relationships with patients, not create unnecessary and costly hoops to jump through in order to receive care.
 In simple terms, providers and patients alike hate having patients “pay more to pay less” as in typical discount medical plans.

 Will the patients’ privacy be protected?